-To solve the exact structure-allocation limit problem noted in the Quick Quiz on page 29, we need a limit counter that can tell exactly when its limits are exceeded.
+To solve the exact structure-allocation limit problem noted in the Quick Quiz on page 31, we need a limit counter that can tell exactly when its limits are exceeded.
 One way of implementing such a limit counter is to cause threads that have reserved counts to give them up.
 One way to do this is to use atomic instructions.
 Of course, atomic instructions will slow down the fastpath, but on the other hand, it would be silly not to at least give them a try.

-4.4.1 Atomic Limit Counter Implementation
+4.4.1 Atomic Limit Counter Implementa-

-Unfortunately, when causing a given thread to give up its count, it is necessary to atomically manipulate both that thread's counter and countermax variables.
+Unfortunately, if one thread is to safely remove counts from another thread, both threads will need to atomically manipulate that thread's that thread's counter and countermax variables.
 The usual way to do this is to combine these two variables into a single variable, for example, given a 32-bit variable, using the high-order 16 bits to represent counter and the low-order 16 bits to represent countermax.